Tara A. Henschel, M.D.

 In 2007, she graduated from the University of South Carolina-Upstate in Spartanburg, SC cum laude with a Bachelor’s degree in Biology.

-In 2013, she transferred to the University of Texas Health and Science Center at Houston to be closer to her fiancé and completed her residency post-graduate years 3 & 4 .
-As part of her residency she rotated through various hospital systems and clinics: UTHealth Harris County Psychiatric Center (HCPC), MD Anderson Hospital, Memorial Hermann Hospital at the medical center, UT Physicians Psychiatry Outpatient Clinic-BBSB, The Harris Center Northwest Community Service Center, Harris Health Acres Home Health Center, The Menninger Clinic and VA Conroe Outpatient clinic.
+In 2013, she transferred to the University of Texas Health and Science Center at Houston to be closer to her fiancé and completed her residency Post-Graduate years 3 & 4 .

-In 2020, she began working virtually for the VA Marion clinic in Illinois caring for veterans in Illinois, Indiana and Kentucky.
-She continued to work there until 2026 when she achieved her dream of opening up her own virtual private practice psychiatry clinic in Texas by founding Grand Oaks Psychiatry.
+In 2020, she began working as a Tele-psychiatrist for the VAMC in Marion, Illinois caring for veterans in Illinois, Indiana and Kentucky.
+She continued to work there until 2026 when she achieved her dream of opening up her own psychiatry practice in Texas by founding Grand Oaks Psychiatry.

 Dr. Henschel has been fully licensed by the state medical board of Texas to practice medicine since 2015.